natefrog808/ANCESTRAL-HEARTH/README.md

 ---

-*Built with dirt, blood, and defiance by clan [YourName], under the watchful eyes of the ancestors and the algorithms alike.*
+*Built with dirt, blood, and defiance by clan natefrog, under the watchful eyes of the ancestors and the algorithms alike.*